Skip to main content

 Although you might not be able to buy your first home in your dream location, a starter home or apartment is a fantastic way to build equity in a property that you can then upgrade in future as your lifestyle needs change.

-There are plenty of opportunities to enter the property market outside the big cities as regional areas continue to grow, develop and increasingly offer employment, activities and other experiences that can be found in Australia’s major capitals.
+There are often opportunities to enter the property market outside the big cities as regional areas continue to grow, develop and increasingly offer employment, activities and other experiences that can be found in Australia’s major capitals.

-First home buyers are looking and buying in cities like Bendigo, Ballarat, Geelong, Newcastle and Wollongong - which are all appealing for their lifestyle and proximity to Melbourne and Sydney.
+For example, regional cities like Bendigo, Ballarat, Geelong, Newcastle and Wollongong are all appealing for their lifestyle and proximity to Melbourne and Sydney.

 Build your deposit